cliffparnitzky/BackendMultiEditAssistant/README.md

 Contao Extension: BackendMultiEditAssistant
 ===========================================

-Provides an assistant to improove filling the fields in multi edit mode.
+Provides an assistant to improve filling in the fields in multi edit mode.

 Installation